 There are a number of different signs and symptoms that you may be experiencing ENS.
 Create a bullet point list of common symptoms of ENS.
 Be sure to include feelings of sadness, loneliness, and/or loss; a loss of your sense of purpose; marital stress or strife; and intense or severe anxiety about your children.

 ENS may not be a formal mental health issue, but it can have an intense impact on your life and wellbeing.
 If left unchecked, ENS can lead to depression, substance use, marital conflicts, and even an identity crisis.
 However, recent research suggests that work and family conflict is reduced after children leave home.
-When children move out, it provides new opportunities for parents to explore new interests and focus on their relationship and themselves.
+When children move out, it provides new opportunities for parents to explore new interests and focus on their relationships and themselves.

 Though it can be difficult to deal with, ENS is not the end of the world, and there are many healthy and positive ways you can cope with it.
 If you feel like you may be experiencing ENS, consider embracing some of the following coping strategies.